 So inspired from my trip, I came home to work on something similar.
 I remember reading that quinoa cooks nicely in the rice cooker.
+It also cooks super fast in the Instant Pot.
 So I pulled out my rice cooker, sautéed some veggies and came out with the perfect side dish.
 It was especially good topped with baked shrimp.

 What’s your favorite way to make quinoa?